philrz/super/docs/integrations/fluentd.md

 # Fluentd

-The [Fluentd](https://www.fluentd.org/) open source data collector can be used to push log data to a [Zed lake](../commands/zed.md) in a continuous manner.
+The [Fluentd](https://www.fluentd.org/) open source data collector can be used to push log data to a [SuperDB data lake](../commands/super-db.md) in a continuous manner.
 This allows for querying near-"live" event data to enable use cases such as dashboarding and alerting in addition to creating a long-running historical record for archiving and analytics.